cleverdevil/plexyfin/README.md

 - Selective synchronization of specific Plex libraries
 - Dry run mode to preview changes before applying them

+## ⚠️ Important Warning

+**This plugin DELETES AND REPLACES artwork in Jellyfin with artwork from Plex.**

+When the artwork sync feature is enabled:
+- All existing poster images for media items will be completely removed before new ones are added
+- All existing backdrop/fanart images for media items will be completely removed before new ones are added
+- Custom artwork you've manually set in Jellyfin will be permanently lost

+**It is STRONGLY recommended to create a backup of your Jellyfin metadata directory before performing a sync, especially the first time.**

 ## Installation

 ### Method 1: Easy Installation (Recommended)